adjtomo/seisflows/docs/manual/manual.rst

 Overview
 ========

-SeisFlows is a Python waveform inversion package designed to be flexible enough for use in both research and production.
+SeisFlows is a Python waveform inversion package flexible enough for both research and production.
+Currently, the package is being used for or production runs with a billion or so model parameters and for research on oil and gas exploration, earthquake seismology, and general nonlinear optimization problems.

-To provide this flexibility, SeisFlows is very modular.
-Users are offered choices for each of the following basic modules:
+To provide flexibility, SeisFlows is very modular.
+Users are offered choices in each of the following categories:

 - workflow
 - system
 - solver
-- optimization
+- nonlinear optimization
-- preprocessing
+- pre-processing
-- postprocessing
+- post-processing

-The thing that ties everything together is the workflow module.
+The thing that ties everything together is the workflow class.
 Execution of a workflow is equivalent to stepping through the code contained in ``workflow.main``.
-Users are free to customize the available 'inversion' and 'migration' default workflow modules.
+Users are free to customize the available 'inversion' and 'migration' default workflows.

+A number of options exists for system and solver.
 Consider an example from earthquake tomography.
-Under SeisFlows, if the study area expands, users can replace a 3D regional solver with a 3D global solver by changing the 'solver' module.
-If a new computer system becomes available, users can migrate from, say, an old PBS cluster to a new SLURM cluster by changing the 'system' module.
+Under SeisFlows, if the study area expands, users can replace a 3D regional solver with a 3D global solver by changing the 'solver' class.
+When a new computer cluster comes online, users can migrate from, say, the old PBS cluster to the new SLURM cluster by changing the 'system' class.

+Users can also choose from various pre-processing and post-processing options.
+In our terminology, pre-processing consists of signal processing operations on seismic traces prior to the gradient computation.
+Post-processing consists of regularization or image processing operations after the gradient computation.

-If desired functionality is missing from the main package, users can overload existing modules or contribute their own custom modules.
+If desired functionality is missing from the main package, users can overload existing classes or contribute their own custom classes.

 Installation